 Why Do You Need a Procurement Management Plan?

 The importance of having a procurement management plan is that it defines what you need from the project that cannot be provided by the organization.
-This means that you have a greater understanding for planning the whole project.
+This means that you have a greater understanding of planning the whole project.
 That includes managing the suppliers, who are key to keeping your project schedule.

 Another positive is that a procurement plan can involve stakeholders and get their input in the process.
-Stakeholders are the reason for the project and their satisfaction is the measure of success of that project.
-They can express requirements they want for procurement.
+Stakeholders are the reason for the project and their satisfaction is the measure of the success of that project.
+They can express the requirements they want for procurement.
 You can use a RACI chart to identify stakeholders and their involvement before contacting them about procurement needs.

-Without a procurement management plan there can be no procurement strategy and without a strategy there can be no plan.
+Without a procurement management plan, there can be no procurement strategy and without a strategy, there can be no plan.
 They both inform the other and involve things like market surveys to better define the procurement necessary to fulfill the project.

 What Does a Procurement Management Plan Do?